DreyNg/instagram-clone/README.md

 -   **User Profile**: Profiles for each user showing their posts and information.
 -   **Follow/Unfollow**: Functionality to follow and unfollow other users.
 -   **Like and Comment**: Allow users to like posts and add comments.
+-   **Comment Reply**: Each comment is like a thread, can be replied.
+-   **Upload Story**: Allow users to share story.
 -   **Real-Time Updates**: Real-time updating of posts, likes, and comments.
+    And So much more...

 ## Technologies Used